-The recipe is a low-carb take from my previous vegan quiche recipe with a potato crust, with a few tweaks.
-If you prefer, you could use thinly sliced potatoes for the crust instead of eggplant or substitute with a regular crust, like our oil-based shortcrust pastry which makes the perfect crust for this.
+The recipe is a low-carb vegan quiche take from my previous version with a potato crust, with a few tweaks.
+If you prefer, you can use thinly sliced potatoes instead of eggplant, or substitute with a regular crust, like our oil-based shortcrust pastry which works perfectly here.

 This quiche is lovely for weekend brunches or late lunches and ideal for packed lunches too.

-Thick slices of roasted eggplant make an interesting crust to hold and wrap the creamy centre while garnishing this crustless quiche into a pretty presentation.
+Thick slices of roasted eggplant make an interesting crust that holds and wraps the creamy centre while giving this crustless quiche a beautiful presentation.

-Although, all this might look rather elaborate, the process is actually simple with little prep work.
-The aubergine or eggplant is sliced along the length, then brushed with oil and roasted for about 20 minutes until half cooked.
+Although this might look rather elaborate, the process is actually simple and requires little prep work.
+The aubergine (eggplant) is sliced along the length, then brushed with oil and roasted for about 20 minutes until half cooked.

 Once half-baked, arrange the eggplant in a 20-cm / 8-inch baking pan.
-One eggplant of about 450 grams [about 1 pound, 16 oz] is enough to line the pan in a single layer.
-If you want a thicker sturdier crust, use two eggplants and arrange into double layers.
+One eggplant of about 450 grams (1 pound / 16 oz) is enough to line the pan in a single layer.
+If you want a thicker sturdier crust, use two eggplants and arrange them in double layers.

 While the eggplant is baking, you can prepare and pan-fry the tempeh.
-I love making my own tempeh at home as it’s a rather easy process and very rewarding.
-You may use any store-bought tempeh though or substitute with tofu.
+I love making my own tempeh at home as it’s a simple and rewarding process.
+You can use any store-bought tempeh or substitute with tofu.

-If you don’t have a blender, you can just mash the tofu to a puree consistency with a fork then mix in the chickpea flour, nutritional yeast and kala namak (Indian black salt).
+If you don’t have a blender, mash the tofu to a puree consistency with a fork or whisk, then mix in the chickpea flour, nutritional yeast and kala namak (Indian black salt).

 Once the creamy sauce base is ready, add in the fried tempeh, mushrooms, greens and herbs.

-If you wish to saute the mushrooms and dry out some of their moisture before adding them to the sauce, you may do so.
-This will help reduce the overall baking time once the quiche is assembled.
-Otherwise, for an easier version, I have incorporated the mushrooms uncooked and subsequently increased the baking time to dry up the liquid.
+If you prefer, sauté the mushrooms beforehand to remove excess moisture.
+This helps reduce the overall baking time once the quiche is assembled.
+For a simpler version, I have incorporated the mushrooms uncooked and extended the baking time to allow the liquid to evaporate.

-Mix everything together, then pour the creamy filling onto the eggplant and spread out evenly.
-You may top with some melty vegan cheese, I have left this out.
-Sprinkle with some dried thyme and tuck in some basil leaves if you wish.
+Mix everything together, then pour the filling over the eggplant and spread evenly.
+You can top with some melty vegan cheese, though I’ve left this out.
+Sprinkle with some dried thyme and tuck in some basil leaves if you like.

-This quiche is crispy around the edges and creamy in the centre.
-Delicious!
+This vegan quiche is crispy around the edges and creamy in the centre.
+Delicious.

 Smoky Tempeh Quiche with Eggplant Crust

-No pastry is involved in this vegan quiche.
-Thick sturdy slices of eggplant are used to encase the filling in lieu of a crust.
-It’s lighter than a traditional quiche, eggless and dairy-free with no compromise on the texture, yet very filling and satisfying.
-This quiche is crispy around the edges and creamy in the centre.
-Delicious!
+No pastry is used in this vegan quiche.
+Thick slices of eggplant forms a sturdy base that holds the filling in place.
+It’s lighter than a traditional quiche, eggless and dairy-free with a creamy centre and light crisp edges.
+Filling and satisfying without feeling heavy.

 Ingredients